Thomas Harris

-William Thomas Harris III (born September 22, 1940) is an American writer, best known for a series of suspense novels about his most famous character, Hannibal Lecter.
-The majority of his works have been adapted into films and television, the most notable being The Silence of the Lambs, which became only the third film in Academy Awards history to sweep the Oscars in major categories.
+William Thomas Harris III (born September 22, 1940) is an American writer.
+He is the author of a series of suspense novels about Hannibal Lecter.
+The majority of his works have been adapted into films and television, including The Silence of the Lambs, which became only the third film in Academy Awards history to sweep the Oscars in all of the five major categories.

+His novels have sold more than 50 million copies, with The Silence of the Lambs alone selling 10 million copies as of 2019.

 Biography

 Harris was born in Jackson, Tennessee, but moved as a child with his family to Rich, Mississippi.
 He was introverted and bookish in grade school and then blossomed in high school.
 He attended Baylor University in Waco, Texas, where he majored in English and graduated in 1964.
 While in college, he worked as a reporter for the local newspaper, the Waco Tribune-Herald, covering the police beat.
-In 1968, he moved to New York City to work for Associated Press until 1974 when he began work on his debut novel, Black Sunday.
+In 1968, he moved to New York City to work for the Associated Press until 1974 when he began work on his debut novel, Black Sunday.

 Personal life

 Harris avoids publicity and conducted few interviews between 1976 and 2019.
-At Baylor University, he met and married Harriet Anne Haley, a fellow student, in June 1961.
+At Baylor University, he met fellow student Harriet Anne Haley and they married in June 1961.
 They had one daughter, Elizabeth Anne, before they divorced in August 1968.
 Harris remained close to his mother Polly and called her every night no matter where he was.
 He often discussed particular scenes from his novels with her.
 Polly died on December 31, 2011.

-Harris lives in South Florida and has a summer home in Sag Harbor, New York.
-His long-term domestic partner is Pace Barnes, a woman who, according to USA Today, "used to work in publishing and is as outgoing as he is quiet".
+As of 1991, Harris lived in South Florida and had a summer home in Sag Harbor, New York.
+His long-term domestic partner as of 1999 was Pace Barnes, a woman who, according to USA Today, "used to work in publishing and is as outgoing as he is quiet".
 Harris' friend and literary agent Morton Janklow said of him: "He's one of the good guys.
 He is big, bearded and wonderfully jovial.
 If you met him, you would think he was a choirmaster.
 He loves cooking—he's done the Le Cordon Bleu exams—and it's great fun to sit with him in the kitchen while he prepares a meal and see that he's as happy as a clam.
 He has these old-fashioned manners, a courtliness you associate with the South."

-In his first major interview in 43 years, to The New York Times in 2019 to promote Cari Mora, he revealed himself to be a nature lover, and a long-time visitor and volunteer of the Pelican Harbor Seabird Station, an animal rescue center in Miami, Florida for 20 years.
-The staff were not aware of who Harris was until a few years prior to when the interview was conducted.
+In his first major interview in 43 years, with The New York Times in 2019 to promote Cari Mora, he revealed himself to be a nature lover, and a long-time visitor and volunteer of the Pelican Harbor Seabird Station, an animal rescue center in Miami, Florida, for 20 years.
+The staff were not aware of Harris's fame as an author until a few years before the 2019 interview.
 He described fame as "more of a nuisance than anything else".